 To send metadata to other services that accept HTTP Get or Post updates, you can apply the same concepts above, or use some built-in example presets in the popup menus for Shoutcast and Icecast servers, or even upload directly to your website via FTP.

-3. Next, if you are on a desktop Mac, open System Settings > Energy Saver > and check ‘Start up automatically after a power failure’.
+On macOS 12 or older, click the Apple menu > System Preferences > Energy Saver > and check ‘Start up automatically after a power failure’. (oh wow, so easy! 😌)

 No it’s not required to have MegaSeg installed on the server.
 All MegaSeg workstations can access the media files via File Sharing.